Skip to Content

 Physical and psychosocial exams for potential liver donors

-• Initial history and physical exam to ensure you have no identifiable medical problems or history.
+• Initial history and physical exam — Ensures you have no identifiable medical problems or history.

-• Psychiatry visit to confirm you are able to handle the physical and emotional changes associated with liver donation.
+• Psychiatry visit — Confirms you understand the potential physical and emotional changes associated with liver donation and have the appropriate social support in place.

-• Social work visit to review plans for post-liver-donation care upon discharge from the hospital, including:
+• Social work visit — Reviews and helps plan for post-liver-donation care upon discharge from the hospital, including:

-Blood work and imaging tests for liver donor evaluation
+Blood work and imaging tests for potential liver donors

-• CT scan, which are detailed pictures of the internal organs, to determine the size of the portion of the liver that can be safely donated, and to check the adequacy of the liver's blood supply.
+• CT scan — Creates images of your internal organs to determine the size of the portion of the liver that can be safely donated, and to make sure you have enough blood supply to your liver.

 Additional tests for potential liver donors

-• Pulmonary function tests to determine how well the lungs are working.
+• Pulmonary function tests — To determine how well your lungs are working.

 UPMC